Crazybus/lope/README.md

 * Docker is the only dependency needed for developing/testing/deploying
 * Defaults which favor usability over speed and security while still having configuration options available to restrict which environment variables/secrets are forwarded into containers for proper usage.
 * All actions are immutable.
 All files and dependencies are added to a docker image before running.
 This means no local state is modified and the state inside the container is static during its lifetime.
 This makes it possible to run something like `ansible-playbook` and then immediately switch to a different branch and continue to make changes.
+* Testing and tooling should be run the same in development and CI environments

 ## Examples